derkork/quarkus-kotlin-openapi/README.md

 - Customizable validation, type mapping and error handling.
 - Generated code does not rely on reflection which improves performance and allows the use of native image compilation with GraalVM without any additional configuration.

+## Getting started

+Please visit the [documentation](https://derkork.github.io/quarkus-kotlin-openapi/) website for more information on how to get started.

+&copy; 2024 Ancient Light Studios GbR